xerocross/xerocross.functional-util/README.md

 It's worth noting that the author of this library Adam Cross is a formally trained PhD mathematician.

+## updates

+I don't maintain any project-specific  update blog, but I do maintain a blog about all of my programming activities at https://adamcross.blog/.
+If you are interested in the dev process or any updates about this project, check the blog.

 ## validation and testing

 This library has a rather extensive testing suite written in Jest notation.
 It also uses WeAssert for internal validation of data.
 For example, this library defines a number.isInteger function and many of the other functions use that function internally to verify input data.
 These functions will throw an error at runtime if the input type is invalid.